 M Street Cycle Track Installation (Completed 2015)

-The M Street cycle track, with a buffer of parked cars and flexible posts, will span over a mile on the north side of M Street NW.
-It will be installed as a traditional bike lane marked by green paint to increase visibility.
+The M Street cycle track, with a buffer of parked cars and flexible posts, span over a mile on the north side of M Street NW.
+It was installed as a traditional bike lane marked by green paint to increase visibility.